Beijing National Stadium: Design

 Beijing National Stadium (BNS) was a joint venture among architects Jacques Herzog and Pierre de Meuron of Herzog & de Meuron, project architect Stefan Marbach and CADG, which was led by chief architect Li Xinggang.
 During their first meeting in 2003, at Basel, the group decided to do something unlike Herzog and de Meuron had traditionally designed.
 "China wanted to have something new for this very important stadium," Li stated.
 In an effort to design a stadium that was "porous" while also being "a collective building, a public vessel", the team studied Chinese ceramics.
 This line of thought brought the team to the "nest scheme".
 The stadium consists of two independent structures, standing 50 feet apart: a red concrete seating bowl and the outer steel frame around it.

 In an attempt to hide steel supports for the retractable roof, required in the bidding process, the team developed the "random-looking additional steel" to blend the supports into the rest of the stadium.
 Twenty-four trussed columns encase the inner bowl, each one weighing 1,000 tons.
 Despite the random appearance of the Stadium, each half is nearly symmetrical.
 After a collapse of a roof at the Charles de Gaulle Airport, Beijing reviewed all major projects.
 It was decided to eliminate the retractable roof, the original inspiration for the "nest" design, as well as 9,000 seats from the design.
 The removal of the elements helped to bring the project under the reduced construction budget of $290 million, from an original $500 million.
 With the removal of the retractable roof, the building was lightened, which helped it stand up to seismic activity; however, the upper section of the roof was altered to protect fans from weather.
 Enerpac was granted the contract to perform the stage lifting and lowering of the stadium roof as part of the construction process.
-China National Electric Engineering Co.
-Ltd. CNEEC and China National Mechanical Engineering Company lifted and welded the steel structure.
+China National Electric Engineering Co Ltd and China National Mechanical Engineering Corporation lifted and welded the steel structure.
 Due to the stadium's outward appearance, it was nicknamed "The Bird's Nest".
-The phrase was first used by Herzog & de Meuron, though the pair still believes "there should be many ways of perceiving a building."
+The phrase was first used by Herzog & de Meuron, though the pair still believes "there should be many ways of perceiving a building".
 The use is a compliment Li explained, "In China, a bird's nest is very expensive, something you eat on special occasions."